PaloAltoNetworks/Splunk-Docs/tune-or-reduce-firewall-logs.md

 ## Log Types

 There are many log types, and not all of them are relevant to every organization.
-The following table shows the characteristics of the logs types as of PAN-OS 8.1:
+The following table shows the characteristics of the most common logs types:

 | Log Type | Splunk Sourcetype | Log Size | Log Frequency |
 | :--- | :--- | :--- | :--- |